Struct gstreamer_check::harness::RefMut [−][src]

 has_clock_wait

-specifying if the gst::Element
+a gboolean specifying if the gst::Element uses

 gst_clock_wait_id internally.